 Subject Integration Strategy

 The most successful OC preparation approaches integrate skills across all test components.
-For
+For example, mathematical word problems develop both mathematical reasoning and reading comprehension, while thinking skills exercises can reinforce pattern recognition abilities.

 Essential Study Materials and Resources